On Amicable Numbers

 Therefore the number \(bbgh+be(f-1)\) must be resolved into two factors, \(P\) and \(Q\), such that become integers, and moreover \(hx-1\), \(gy-1\), and \(xy-1\) become prime numbers.
 Whenever this condition can be satisfied, the amicable numbers will be It is important to note that none of these prime numbers: nor any factor of \(f\) is allowed to be a divisor of \(a\), and that \(f\) and \(xy-1\) must be relatively prime. \end{SolutionUnnum}

-\begin{Corollary}[1] Let \(f\) be a prime number, as the second form for amicable numbers postulates; we get \(f+1=gh\), and on the strength of that \(f=gh-1\).
+\begin{Corollary}[1] Let \(f\) be a prime number, as the second form for amicable numbers postulates; we get \(f+1=gh\), and therefore \(f=gh-1\).
 Therefore in this case we get \(e=cgh-b\) and \(PQ=bbgh+be(gh-2)\) or Whence numbers \(x\) and \(y\) must be sought, possessing the properties mentioned above, such that \end{Corollary}

-\begin{Corollary}[2] Therefore it will be convenient to use these formulas in the following way: for \(a\) is substituted successively one or another value from those which were listed above, and for each letter \(f\) various numbers, either prime or composite, are substituted, indeed those which seem suitable for finding amicable numbers. \end{Corollary}
+\begin{Corollary}[2] Therefore it will be convenient to use these formulas in the following way: for \(a\) is substituted successively one or another value from those which I have shown above, and for each letter \(f\) various numbers, either prime or composite, are substituted, indeed those which seem suitable for finding amicable numbers. \end{Corollary}

 \begin{Case}[1] Let \(a=4\) (indeed, from the value \(a=2\) I have observed no amicable numbers to be obtained) and we get \(b=4\) and \(c=1\).
 Then by supposing \(4pq\) and \(4fr\) to be amicable numbers let \(\int f=gh\) and \(e=4f-3gh\).
 Then by resolving, factors \(P\) and \(Q\) are sought such that